Perkedel/CVR_Stuffings/DiceGlow/Assets/Voy/Shader/VivikaShader/README.md

 [3D  Model Showcased is my Personal Edit of Murdoc the Rat by Skully Hellfire](https://skullyhellfire.gumroad.com/l/skullysmurdoc)

 The Vivika Shader is a Shader created by VoyVivika in Unity3D with the Amplify Shader Editor.
-I made these for my Personal ChilloutVR Avatars with some in-game encouragement from N3X15, ended up being a fun project for experimenting with Amplify Shaders Honestly, figured out how UV Discarding worked (and it's honestly a personal favorite feature despite me not using it very much).
+I made these for my Personal ChilloutVR Avatars with some in-game encouragement from N3X15, ended up being a fun project for experimenting with Amplify Shaders.

 # Please Note:
 This Shader only officially supports the Unity Built-in Render Pipeline, it does not support LWRP, URP, or HDRP at this time.

 ## Features
 - Single-Pass Stereo Instancing Compatible
-	- Rendering Mode used in Unity 2020+ by Default for XR Enabled Projects.
+	- Rendering Mode used in Unity 2020+ by Default for VR/XR Enabled Projects.
 		- This Rendering Mode is not Required by VRChat, as their version of Unity is Customized to retain Backwards Compatibility for Older Shaders.
 		- This Rendering Mode is Required by ChilloutVR, as they use SPS-I.
 - AudioLink Support